 In cases where employers don't provide actual salary, job seekers may see estimated salaries sourced from multiple partners for the same or similar occupation.
 If your site provides salary estimate information, you can add Occupation structured data to be eligible for inclusion in job search results.

 We've heard from users that having accurate, street-level location information helps them to focus on opportunities that work best for them.
 Sites that publish job listings can do this by using the jobLocation property in JobPosting structured data.

 To double-check the structured data on your pages, we'll be updating the Structured Data Testing Tool and the Search Console reports in the near future.
 In the meantime, you can monitor the performance of your job postings in Search Analytics.
 Stay tuned!

-Since launching this summer, we’ve seen over 60% growth in number of companies with jobs showing on Google and connected tens of millions of people to new job opportunities.
+Since launching this summer, we've seen over 60% growth in number of companies with jobs showing on Google and connected tens of millions of people to new job opportunities.
 We are excited to help users find jobs with salaries that meet their needs, and to route them to your site for more information.
 We invite sites that provide salary estimates to mark up their salary pages using the Occupation structured data.
-Should you have any questions regarding the use of structured data on your site, feel free to drop by our webmaster help forums.
+Should you have any questions regarding the use of structured data on your site, drop by our webmaster help forums.